PullRequestTimeout/dirt-server/README.md

 **"starRating"** is the numeric value from 1 to 5 given to signify a simplified expected condition of the trail.

 **"descriptiveForecast"** is a string containing a short paragraph description of the expected condition of the trail.

+An example forecast object is as follows:

+    {
+        "trailName": "Crown Point",
+        "starRating": 5,
+        "descriptiveForecast": "Today's conditions are expected to be ideal for riding.
+The moderate tree coverage and shading will offer some respite from the 23°C maximum temperature, and the lack of rain and snowfall will mean that the trail will be in great shape.
+The trail will be challenging and technical with plenty of drops, jumps, and wooden features to enjoy."
+    }

+## Note

+All JSON objects returned by the API also include **"\_\_id"** and **"\_\_v"** keys from the MongoDB documents, but they aren't relevant to the function of the client-side app.